stackrox/monitoring-examples/rhacs/Custom metrics.md

 # RHACS Custom metrics

-RHACS central API service exposes Prometheus metrics on `/metrics` path.
+RHACS central API service (starting from verion 4.9) exposes Prometheus metrics on `/metrics` path.
 The access is subject for authentication, authorization and scoped access control.

 ## Configuring role